Your questions about the world of standards and standardization

 What is the purpose of a voluntary standard?

 Voluntary standards are based on consensus among all stakeholders and, in this sense, they bring everyone together: economic actors and consumers, professionals and users, to clarify and harmonize practices and define the level of quality, safety, compatibility, and minimal environmental impact of products, services, and practices.
-As a result, they facilitate both domestic and international trade, help to better structure the economy, and simplify everyone's daily life.
+As a result, they facilitate both domestic and international trade, help to better structure the economy, and simplify everyday life for everyone.

 How is a standard developed?

-- voluntary standard.
-The proposal is reviewed by AFNOR in consultation with
+- The proposal is being reviewed by AFNOR in consultation with industry stakeholders.

-- is submitted to a public inquiry open to all.
-The
+- The project is subject to a public inquiry open to all.

-- standardization committee analyzes the comments and improves the project.
+- The standardization committee analyzes the comments and improves the draft.

 - The draft standard or revision is validated and then published.